Management Info Systems (MIS)

 Business Intelligence (BI) is the discovery of patterns and relationships hidden in large volumes of data.
 This hands-on course is designed to provide practical analytic skills that may be applied in almost any workplace.
 The course explores the analytical techniques for making intelligent business decisions in data-rich organizations.
 A key component of the course is the use of BI software tools with techniques such as correlation analysis, data visualization, linear regression, classification, and clustering to address common problems in marketing, customer relationship management, risk management, finance, and operations.

-Pre-requisite(s): MIS 4340 or consent of instructor; only open to BBA students
+Pre-requisite(s): MIS 4340; only open to BBA students

-MIS 4350 Cyber Security Technology Factors (3)
+MIS 4350 Cybersecurity Technology Factors (3)

 Pre-requisite(s): MIS 4342 or its equivalent; only open to BBA students